The Ultimate Wedding Budget Guide

 Giant lawn games are a brilliant cheap wedding entertainment option at summer and spring weddings, especially if you can borrow them from friends’ gardens.
 In winter, sparklers can be a nice budget-friendly touch if fireworks are out of the question.

 Remember DJs are a less expensive option than hiring a band as there’s only one person to pay for rather than several musicians.
 A totally free option is to create your own wedding playlist on an iPad and plug it into the venue’s sound system.

-If you’re not worried about a band perhaps you could have a DJ as well as some ambience-creating music during the day like a pianist.
+If you’re not worried about a band perhaps you could have a DJ as well as some ambiance-creating music during the day like a pianist.

 Wedding entertainment over £1500

 The sky’s the limit here.
-From famous bands (that’ll cost you an arm and a leg) to magicians, caricaturists, fireworks displays and singing waiters, if you’re planning on spending several thousands on entertainment you can afford to have various different types of entertainment throughout the day and evening.
+From famous bands (that’ll cost you an arm and a leg) to magicians, caricaturists, fireworks displays, and singing waiters, if you’re planning on spending several thousand on entertainment you can afford to have various different types of entertainment throughout the day and evening.

 Don’t just throw all your money at a mixture of fun-sounding acts – make sure to think about the style and vibe you’re hoping to create for your day.
 For example, a string quartet followed by a mariachi band might be a bit of a jarring transition for your guests!